Why a Home Inventory Matters for Insurance Claims

 - Photograph items individually rather than in cluttered group shots

-- Capture serial number labels directly — zoom in so numbers are clearly legible
+- Capture serial number labels directly, so numbers are clearly legible

 - Open drawers and closet doors and photograph the contents